Guide to authors

 updated April 9, 2021

 Periodically the editorial board invites a number of specialists to write a review on arguments of general interest to the anthropological audience.
 Apart from describing the state of the art, the authors may present critical comments and personal points of view.
 The distinctive feature of the Invited Reviews is in the attention the authors pay to the way in which other disciplines may help solve open problems as well as to the usefulness of notions, approaches, and methodologies discussed in the paper for other fields of research.
-Furthermore, whenever possible, a list of selected websites relevant to the argument treated should be presented in the section Info on the web.

 This section is devoted to presenting studies of the history of Anthropology, which are usually invited [see Destro Bisol G, Paine B (2011), 89:7-8 ].
 The same rules of Invited Reviews apply to these contributions.